 I never worried about my weight until I reached my forties.
 I did, however, experience heart burn and digestive issues which eventually evolved into a stomach ulcer.
 I was prescribed different types of medications including antacids but none offered sustained relief.
 In my forties, I gradually began to add unwanted weight and by the time I was fifty, much of this excess weight had found a home around my belly.
-At my worst, I weighed 157 pounds (71 kilos), and wore a US size fourteen dress.
+At my worst, I weighed 157 pounds (71 kilos), and wore a US size fourteen dress and headed towards a size 16.
 I also developed high blood pressure that required me to take prescription medications.
 At that point, I started seeing myself as vulnerable.
 I worried that I would not even make it to age 70, the age both of my parents passed away.

 These diet and lifestyle changes enabled me to reach a healthy weight.
 Currently, I weigh 130 pounds (59 kilos) and wear a US size four dress.
 I continue to learn about food and enjoy teaching others about the benefits of eating whole, unprocessed and local foods whenever possible.
 I grow my own vegetables and herbs when I can as well, and I cook my own meals most of the time.
 This allows me to establish the link between what I eat and how I feel afterwards.
 With the improvements I continue to experience, food has become my most trusted medicine.

 The lessons I learned and the habits I developed taught me that we can revitalize our body and keep a healthy weight, even as we experience hormonal changes in midlife.
 In my book, Belly Fat in Midlife: Practical Steps to Revitalize Your Changing Body, I share the specific steps that I followed to lose excess weight and inches off my waistline in midlife.
-It is based on my personal experience and informed by health and wellness experts, whose recommendations I have put into practice.
+It is based on my personal experience and informed by health and wellness experts whose recommendations I have put into practice.
 The book covers three main areas: Mindset, Nutrition, and Lifestyle.
-These are areas that women in midlife must pay attention to if they want to keep a healthy weight during this phase of their lives.
+These are the areas that women in midlife must pay attention to if they want to keep a healthy weight during this phase of their lives.
+Actually, what I suggest in the book can benefit women of any age, and for the most part can work for others who struggle with belly fat.

 Rose Kadende-Kaiser, Ph.D.